Bloomberg-Beta/Manual/Manual.md

 ## Finding us

-If you don’t know how to find us, you don’t know how to use the Internet and you should probably rethink whether being an entrepreneur is the right career for you.
+If you don’t know how to find us, figure it out.
+Great entrepreneurs overcome much more than that.
+If you can't, you don’t know how to use the Internet and you should probably rethink whether being an entrepreneur is the right career for you.

 ### How to reach out